Rigonkmalk/support_debug_archive/README.md

 # Support debug archive tool
-Download a zipped archive with the platform's information and logs to identify issues easier (⚠ can take more than 5 min to generate ⚠).
+Download a zipped archive with the platform's information and logs to identify issues easier.

 ## How to install ?